Dun-sin/react-open-source-projects/README.md

   #### 6. [Abbreve](https://github.com/Njong392/Abbreve) - Abbreve is an open-source dictionary for slang.
   #### 7. [LinksHub](https://github.com/rupali-codes/LinksHub) - A Hub of Links to all useful tech resources for all level of developers.
   #### 8. [ProjectMate](https://github.com/rohitdasu/projectmate) - Find your project mate online
+  #### 9. [ReactPlay](https://github.com/reactplay/react-play) - An open-source platform to learn, create and share ReactJS projects with the developer community